The author is a native New Yorker who understands the importance of closing the toilet lid before every flush.

 4. The Lid Is Not a Backrest

 The toilet lid is there for one reason and one reason only: closing the toilet.
 If people actually do recline on the toilet, they should know it's extremely unhealthy.
-Let's consider a pickle jar for a moment: you open the jar, you take out the pickle, you close the jar, then you put the lid back on the jar.
+Let's consider a pickle jar for a moment: You open the jar, you take out the pickle, you close the jar, then you put the lid back on the jar.
 Lids close things.
 They aren't decorative accessories.

 5. Feng Shui

-Feng shui, pronounced fung shway, literally translates to wind, water.
+Feng shui, pronounced "fung shway," literally translates to wind, water.
 Also known as geomancy, it is an ancient Chinese science based on natural energy, or chi, in our environment.
 The Queen of feng shui is Lillian Too.
 She often writes about the power of water and how to use it effectively.

 6. Falling In

-"Why," you ask, "don't you turn on the light if you are staggering through the dark at night to get to the toilet?
-This way you can make sure the lid and seat are down."
-Well, if you must know, studies show that its best to keep lights down if you must get up during the night.
+"Why," you ask, "Don't you turn on the light if you are staggering through the dark at night to get to the toilet?
+This way, you can make sure the lid and seat are down."
+Well, if you must know, studies show that it's best to keep lights down if you must get up during the night.
 Turning on bright lights can wake you up completely, making it impossible to go back to sleep.

-What to Do When a Toilet Has No Lid
+When a Toilet Has No Lid

-Public toilets, which are usually small, enclosed spaces, have a super-powerful flush but no lids.
-It's one thing being at home with your own bacteria, but its hard to think of anything filthier than a public toilet.
+Public toilets, which are usually small, enclosed spaces, often have a super-powerful flush but no lids.
+Being at home with your own bacteria is one thing, but it's hard to think of anything filthier than a public toilet.